sonulodha/docker/nextcloud-psql/README.txt

+Nextcloud is a suite of client-server software for creating and using file hosting services.
+Nextcloud is free and open-source, which means that anyone is allowed to install and operate it on their own private server devices

 Nextcloud with Postgres database

 This example defines one of the base setups for Nextcloud.
 More details on how to further customize the